Khadeja22/String-Shortener/README.md

 This program utilizes user input, string manipulation, looping, conditional statements, variable declarations and assignments, and printing output.

-To run this program yourself, download the
+To run this program yourself, download the StringShortener file and open it in the IDE of your choice.
+I used Visual Studio Code.